JRC1995/Abstractive-Summarization/README.md

 decoder hidden state in each timestep - all to determine which encoded hidden states to attend to for a particular decoder hidden state context.

-More, specifically I am here, implementing local attention as opposed to global attention.
+More specifically, I am here implementing local attention as opposed to global attention.

 I already mentioned local attention before.
 Local attention mechanism involves focusing on a subset of encoded hidden states, whereas a gloabl attention mechanism invovles focusing on all